-Knowledge of the structure and geography of U.S. agriculture, including crop and/or livestock production, and GHG-related practices
+Knowledge of the structure and geography of U.S. agriculture, including crop and/or livestock production, and GHG-related practices in order to provide recommendations for processes and methods relevant to area of study.

-Skill in the use of statistical, data management and presentation software (such as Excel, Access, PowerPoint, SAS, STATA, GAMS, GAUSS, SQL, PYTHON, etc.) to develop and maintain data products and datasets/databases and conduct analysis.
+Expert knowledge of and skill in the use of statistical, data management and presentation software (such as Excel, Access, PowerPoint, SAS, STATA, GAMS, GAUSS, SQL, PYTHON, etc.) to develop and maintain data products and datasets/databases and conduct analysis.